goldstuff/django_async/README.rst

 About Django and image upload
 -----------------------------

-Django uploads images and other files in the form of <a href='https://docs.djangoproject.com/en/1.4/topics/http/file-uploads/#django.core.files.uploadedfile.UploadedFile'>UpLoadedFile objects</a>.
+Django uploads images and other files in the form of UpLoadedFile objects.
 UpLoadedFile is the abstract baseclasse, while TemporaryUploadedFile and InMemoryUploadedFile are the built-in concrete subclasses.
 An UploadedFile object behaves somewhat like a file object and represents some file data that the user submitted with a form.

-The uploadedfile is received in the view as part of request.FILES, which you will usually <a href='https://docs.djangoproject.com/en/1.4/ref/forms/api/#binding-uploaded-files'>bind to a form</a>.
+The uploadedfile is received in the view as part of request.FILES, which you will usually bind to a form.
 Running the form's is_valid method will then validate this file, or in the case of an ImageField whether the fiel is an actual image, and return the UpLoadedFile object for you to use, as either a TemporaryUploadedFile and InMemoryUploadedFile.